 And with that, we left the Alps behind, and entered bucolic French farm country as we headed in the general direction of Lyon.
 In fact, I believe you can see the Lyon airport and the eastern portion of the city, as we cross the Rhone River.

 Shortly after passing Lyon, the weather began to turn just a little bit.
 Much of Western Europe, including France, had been suffering through an intense heatwave over the prior week or so, and it was finally ready to break on the Fourth of July.
-With the heat relief, though, came stormy weather, with a few thunderstorms just beginning to pop about 12:15 in the afternoon.
+With the heat relief, though, came stormy weather, with a few thunderstorms just beginning to pop about 12:15.

-The storms became noticeably more intense as we continued northwest towards Paris, which also served to obstruct my view for a little while.
+The storms became noticeably more intense as we continued northwest towards Paris.
+Unfortunately this obstructed my view of the ground for a little while.

-The obscured sky didn’t last long, though, providing a gorgeous view of the English coastline as we made it across the English Channel.
+The obscured sky didn’t last long, though.
+Thus, we enjoyed a gorgeous view of the English coastline as we made it across the English Channel.
 Based on the shape of the coastline and the lightly populated character of the area, I believe we crossed a little west of Dover, in the general vicinity of Dungeness.

-We then passed over the lightly populated but lush, green, largely agricultural area of the South of England, as we continued heading generally northwest towards London.
-We had started descending by this time, and you could even begin to make out the charming hedgerows marking property lines.
+We then continued northwest over the lightly populated but lush, green, largely agricultural area of the South of England.
+We had started descending by this time, allowing you to see the charming hedgerows England is known for.

 It wasn’t long, though, before we reached the urban jungle of London’s southern eastern suburbs along the River Thames, in the vicinity of Dartford.

-At that point, though, we briefly made a turn towards the east, presumably to begin lining up for our approach to Heathrow from the west.
+At that point, though, we briefly made a turn towards the east.
+Presumably, this lined us up for our approach to Heathrow from the west.
 This provided a spectacular view of the mouth of the Thames as it empties into the sea.

 Our bird then made a gradual turn back towards the west.
-For those on the left side of the plane, you had to be paying attention and ready for it, but if you were, you were treated to a brief but spectacular view first of the eastern suburbs along the river, then of Canary Wharf and the London financial district.
+Those on the left side of the plane were treated to a brief but spectacular view first of the eastern suburbs along the river.
+Later, we saw Canary Wharf and the London financial district.